 There is no method in place to turn a private loan into a federal loan.
 For borrowers, that means no income-based repayment plans or student loan forgiveness.

-The good news is that even if you are stuck with a private loan, there are at least a couple ways to make your monthly payments go a little bit further.
+The good news is that even if you are stuck with a private loan, there are at least a couple of ways to make your monthly payments go a little bit further.